671432/JustMe/README.md

 - added a link to the website title that goes to the homepage
 - made the bottom part of the hero image scroll with the navbar
 - addd a layout for mobile devices (changes depending on screen width)
+- styling of the background is now being applied to embeded pages and potentially also iOS devices